ROAR-ROBOTICS/xingyun/ReadMe.md

 ## License
 This project is licensed under the BSD 3-Clause.
 Please see LICENSE for additional details and disclaimer.
+Please note that include/matplotlibcpp.h is not developed by the authors, and thus does not contain a header indicating authorship and license terms.

 ## Agile Iterative Process (AIP) Logs and Notes
 AIP backlogs and work log: